golang/go/doc/godebug.md

 the [`httpservecontentkeepheaders` setting](/pkg/net/http#ServeContent).
 Using `httpservecontentkeepheaders=1` restores the pre-Go 1.23 behavior.

+Go 1.23.11 disabled build information stamping when multiple VCS are detected due to concerns around VCS injection attacks.
+This behavior can be renabled with the setting `allowmultiplevcs=1`.

 ### Go 1.22

 Go 1.22 adds a configurable limit to control the maximum acceptable RSA key size